Listener discovery service (LDS)

 When a listener is added, it will be “warmed” before taking traffic.
 For example, if the listener references an RDS configuration, that configuration will be resolved and fetched before the listener is moved to “active.”

 Listeners are effectively constant once created.
-Thus, when a listener is updated, an entirely new listener is created (with the same listen socket).
+Thus, when a listener is updated, an entirely new listener is created (if the listener’s address is unchanged, the new one uses the same listen socket).
 This listener goes through the same warming process described above for a newly added listener.

 Any listeners that are statically defined within the Envoy configuration cannot be modified or removed via the LDS API.